preesm/preesm/releng/README.md

 Continuous Integration
 ----------------------

 [Continuous Integration](https://en.wikipedia.org/wiki/Continuous_integration) is a practice that consists in integrating everyhing that is pushed to the source code repository.
 This include compiling, testing, coding policy checking, etc. This helps uncovering integration issues as soon as possible.
-For the Preesm project, we rely on the [Travis Ci](https://travis-ci.org/) service to continously integrate changes.
+For the Preesm project, we rely on the GitHub Actions service to continously integrate changes.

 Continuous integration can check for the [quality of the code](https://en.wikipedia.org/wiki/Software_quality) and report failure upon low code quality (see [Quality Gates](https://docs.sonarqube.org/display/SONAR/Quality+Gates)).
 The current build process does not fail upon such criteria.
 However, since having reports about quality can give hints and help solving bugs, it is designed to run along with SonarQube.

-### Travis CI
+### GitHub Actions CI

-_"Travis CI is a hosted continuous integration service used to build and test software projects hosted at GitHub."_ ([Wikipedia](https://en.wikipedia.org/wiki/Travis_CI))

 This service is used to trigger automatic build and test on every git push received by Github.
-The configuration is stored in the **.travis.yml** file at the root of the repository.
+The configuration is stored in the **.github/workflows/\*.yml** file at the root of the repository.

 The service is also responsible for notifying developers via email or the Slack chat.
 In the Preesm project, it also deploys the snapshot artifacts to a dedicated repository.